-- Have a duty of care to all learners - Should ensure that that they have read and fully understand the Trust policy on managing medicines - Need to make sure that they receive sufficient information, support and training, where necessary, when working with learners with particular health conditions/needs - Should be aware of any possible side effects of medication for learners, what to do if they occur and how to respond in an emergency. - Should fulfil a monitoring role with respect of learners' medical/health regime and report any signs of adverse impact upon their education and/or management to the Head of School or Pastoral lead - Should they agree to administer medication to learners on off-site events, then they are responsible for completing a learner's medication record
+- Have a duty of care to all learners - Should ensure that that they have read and fully understand the Trust policy on managing medicines - Need to make sure that they receive sufficient information, support and training, where necessary, when working with learners with particular health conditions/needs - Should be aware of any possible side effects of medication for learners, what to do if they occur and how to respond in an emergency. - Should fulfil a monitoring role with respect of learners' medical/health regime and report any signs of adverse impact upon their education and/or management to the Head of School or Pastoral Manager / Lead - Should they agree to administer medication to learners on off-site events, then they are responsible for completing a learner's medication record

-The Trust Lead for Health, Safety & Premises:
+The Trust Lead for Health & Safety:

-- Will assist the Head of School and /or Pastoral Manger in the drawing up of Health Care Plans for learners, when needed, with medical/medication needs. - Can supplement the information provided by parents/carers, GPs and other prescribing agents. - Will advise on training for Trust staff who volunteer to administer medication or supervise medical techniques.
+- Will assist the Head of School and /or Pastoral Manger in the drawing up of Health Care Plans for learners, when needed, with medical/medication needs when requested. - Can supplement the information provided by parents/carers, GPs and other prescribing agents. - Will advise on training for Trust staff who volunteer to administer medication or supervise medical techniques. - Will carry out internal audits as and when required